openshift/enhancements/enhancements/baremetal/ztp-metal3.md

 ### Version Skew Strategy

-The image-customization-controller will need to be updated before the new flow will be usable.
+The baremetal-operator will need to be updated before the new flow will be usable with iPXE.
 Given that ZTP releases trail OpenShift releases (and are tied to them), it should not become an issue.
 As a safeguard, BMAC will check the version of cluster-baremetal-operator (with CVO) before using the new procedure.

-The version of CoreOS will always be the one shipped with the ZTP *hub* cluster, not necessarily the same version we expect the *spoke* cluster to run on.
-We think this is fine because MCO on the spoke will replace the ostree before starting the host as a node anyway.
+ZTP may be used to install clusters with an older version of OpenShift.
+In this case, the new Ironic agent image must still be used, otherwise the `start_assisted_agent` step will not be present.

 ### Operational Aspects of API Extensions